-A heart that has a 'wavering faith' has no intention to 'go through with God at any cost'.
-God has a plan for everything and for the victory over every sin.
-He has a plan for Christians to live an overcoming life, for peace in your homes.
+A heart that has a wavering faith, has no intention to 'go through with God at any cost'.
+God has a plan for everything, and for the victory over every sin.
+He has a plan for Christians to live an overcoming life; for peace in your homes.
 He has a plan to make your wife or husband treat you right, and to love you as they should.
-The Pastor said that a correspondent wrote, and, said "Her

-S234R WAVERING FAITH-HINDERS VICTORY 11/24/21 3. husband was so mean and contemptible, and he would not work, so, she wrote to us for prayers in his behalf.
-"I wish you could have seen the note of praise for the change in that man" (because the wife put him completely in God's hands to have him controlled, and she laid aside herself efforts 'once and for all').
+The Pastor said that a correspondent wrote, and, said "her husband was so mean and contemptible, and he would not work, so, she wrote to us for prayers in his behalf.
+I wish you could have seen the note of praise for the change in that man" (because the wife put him completely in God's hands to have him controlled, and she laid aside her self efforts 'once and for all').

-"He began to do better at once, and also started to work" (she said).
+AHe began to do better at once, and also started to work" (she said).
 He had also bought her many things which she never expected to have.
-He was working every day, and she said, they "are so happy that you would not know he was the same man."

-God also has a plan for our health, he has a plan for our financial victory, success in 'church work', and, when you accept God's plan, it means that you expect to go through in faith at any cost.
+He was working every day, and she said, they "are so happy that you would not know he was the same man.
+God also has a plan for our health, he has a plan for our financial victory, success in church work, and, when you accept God's plan, it means that you expect to go through in faith at any cost.
 And it will work out wonderfully.
-It will defeat Satan at once and bring God and all that he has to your side for a quick victory.
+It will defeat Satan at once, and bring God and all that he has to your side for a quick victory.